-Full and safe access was not available to the roof void area due to the presence of partial flooring and lining, insulation and storage items.

-Our view of the garage was restricted.
+Full and safe access was not available to the roof void area due to limited head and shoulders view and insulation.
+Our view of parts of the roof coverings was restricted.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.